MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Enable EU Transaction Tracking** Mark this option to indicate whether a transaction is an EU transaction without using Intrastat Statistics.
-The vendor’s or customer’s tax registration number will be printed on documents.
+The vendor's or customer's tax registration number will be printed on documents.

 **Enable DDR and European Electronic Funds Transfer** Mark this option to enter electronic funds transfers for manual payments and computer checks in Payables Management, and to set up electronic funds transfer information for your checkbooks, vendors and customers.

 If you mark this option, you must use the Checkbook Maintenance Window (Financial \>\> Cards \>\> Financial \>\> Checkbook) to assign a cash-in-transit account for an existing checkbook.
-For more information, refer to the “EFT checkbook setup” chapter in the Electronic Banking documentation.
+For more information, refer to the "EFT checkbook setup" chapter in the Electronic Banking documentation.

 **Enable Canadian Tax Detail** Mark this option to be able to select the tax